ddkeating/DataAccessAndManagementProject/README.md

 8. Change the password underneath the database section in the schoolApp/settings.py file to your MySQL connection password.

 #### You're now good to go!

+> To have groups and roles configured, please skip step 6 and 7 and run the schoolAppDump.sql file instead to have predefined roles such as tutors, admins and students.